-19. Within the active zone, a seismic surcharge of 18H/ft should be utilized in design of the retaining walls.
+20. Within the active zone, a seismic surcharge of 18H/ft should be utilized in design of the retaining walls representing a seismic coefficient derived from the "Estimated Mean + One Dispersion Ground Acceleration".
 The resultant of the seismic loading should act at 0.6H, where H is the height of the wall.

-20. In addition, the walls should be designed for any adjacent live or dead loads which will exert a force on them.
+21. In addition, the walls should be designed for any adjacent live or dead loads which will exert a force on them.

-21. Retaining walls that act as interior house walls should be thoroughly waterproofed.
+22. Retaining walls that act as interior house walls should be thoroughly waterproofed.

-22. For fully drained conditions as delineated above, we recommend a geotextile drainage blanket equivalent to Miradrain 6000 be used.
+23. For fully drained conditions as delineated above, we recommend a geotextile drainage blanket equivalent to Miradrain 6000 be used.

-23. If engineered fill is utilized upslope of the residence to fill voids between the structure and the hillside, engineered fill requirements will be prepared on a specific basis during the final structural engineering design process.
+24. If engineered fill is utilized upslope of the residence to fill voids between the structure and the hillside, engineered fill requirements will be prepared on a specific basis during the final structural engineering design process.